softchris/node-snippets/README.md

 - `node-supertest-testgetwithparam`, an example of supertest testing a GET route with a route parameter
 - `node-supertest-testpost`, an example of supertest testing a POST route with a payload

+- `node-genai-response-api-app`, generates a response API app,
+- `node-genai-response-api-client`, generates a response API, only the client part.
+- `node-genai-response-api-response`, generates a response API, only the response part.
+- `node-genai-chat-messages`, is a list of chat messages sent to the LLM.
+- `node-genai-chat-app`, generates a chat app.
+- `node-genai-github-models`, generates a chat app that you can run in GitHub Codespaces or locally if you create a personal access token.

 ## Release Notes

 This is the release notes.

+### 1.4.0

+Adding generative Gen AI snippets.

 ### 1.3.3